 Microsoft Desktop Optimization Pack (MDOP) is a suite (portfolio) of technologies available to Software Assurance customers through an additional subscription.
 Microsoft BitLocker Administration and Monitoring (MBAM) is a component of MDOP.
 It has an administrator interface used for managing BitLocker drive encryption.
 It allows you to configure your enterprise with the correct BitLocker encryption policy options, and help monitor compliance.
-Kindly refer to the following similar guides on BitLocker.
-How to fix the missing BitLocker Recovery Tab in Active Directory Users and Computers.
-Here is another guide on how to enable or disable BitLocker Drive Encryption on Windows 10 and Virtual Machines.
-In this guide, you will learn how to disable the Sleep Mode: UEFI, TPM, and BitLocker FAQs.
+In this guide, you will learn how to learn about UEFI, TPM, BitLocker FAQs: Disable Sleep Mode.

 Users are always on the road and take with them their organization’s confidential data.
 Wherever confidential data is stored, it MUST be protected against unauthorized access.
 This helps protect data at rest and helps guard against nefarious attackers.
 In this guide, I have discussed “Reasons why the BitLocker Recovery Mode Prompt can be prompted?“.